 A diamond shaped face is often characterized by high, dramatic cheekbones with a narrow eye line and jaw line.
 This shape is the rarest of all the shapes.
 Oval frames that are soft in style typically work best to highlight the eyes and cheekbones.
 Select frames that have detailing, distinctive brow lines, are rimless or a cat-eye shape for best results.

-Our goal is to make the process of putting glasses on your child fun and easy.
+Our goal is to make the process of putting glasses on your child fun, easy, and convenient.
+Please schedule your appointment with our optician to ensure a dedicated time.
 We are committed to providing the safest materials while also giving your child the most natural and clear vision through their lenses.
 Please ask us about second pair discounts and our eye glass warranties.
 You may also bring your child's current glasses or sun wear in for a free optical quality evaluation.
 It is very important that children are looking through optically correct lenses that do not cause distortion, especially when their visual system is still developing.